davekilian/davekilian.github.com/_posts/2023-02-15-acquire-release.markdown

 Notice how `temp` will be null, because `put()` really hadn't started yet; but the return value will be `true` because, by the time we checked the tail, `put()` had already completed.
 This is a new bug with the same symptoms: the return value is true but the entry isn't initialized.
 That's what the new fence in `poll()` fixes.

-Now I don't know about you, but I find this second bug kind of worrying.
+Now I don't know about you, but I find this second bug concerning.
 So far the CPU has come up with two different ways to break our code, and both were the kinds of subtle, impossible-to-repro problems that can slip through review and testing and then run roughshod through production.
-Even worse, the second bug had the exact same symptoms as the first one; imagine finally finding and fixing the first bug, only to find the same thing is still happening in prod!
+Even worse, the second bug had the exact same symptoms as the first one; imagine finally finding and fixing the first bug, only to find the same thing is still happening in prod days after the rollout!
 When is this going to end?
 How do we know when the CPU is out of tricks?
 Can we ever declare our queue correct?

 Maybe we should try to *prove* our queue works now.